fbpx Skip to content

 What are the nomination application narrative questions and word limits?

-**Summary of Nominee’s Work** – In 200 words or fewer, briefly describe the work of the nominee’s organization and the nominee’s role in that work.
-If the nomination focuses on a specific project the nominee(s) leads, please also describe that project.
-To the extent possible, focus on the nominee’s current work as opposed to prior work with other organizations.
+Overview – In 200 words or fewer, briefly describe the work of your organization and your role in that work.
+If your nomination focuses on a specific project you lead, please also describe that project.
+To the extent possible, focus on your current work as opposed to prior work with other organizations.

-**Significance** – In 250 words or fewer, please address how the work of the nominee(s) helps solve an issue that is critical to California.
-Please describe and indicate the size of the California population that may be affected by the issue the nominee(s) addresses.
-Please also discuss how the issue the nominee(s) addresses affects the quality of life of this population.
+Significance – In 250 words or fewer, please address how your work helps solve an issue that is critical to California.
+Please describe and indicate the size of the California population that may be affected by the issue you address.
+Please also discuss how the issue affects the quality of life of this population.

-**Innovation** – In 500 words or fewer, please describe how the nominee(s) uses innovation or uncommon practices to improve people’s lives.
-Indicate how the nominee’s work represents an entirely new approach, an approach that is not widely known or practiced, or applies a proven approach in a new way or within a new context.
-Discuss how the nominee’s work is different from or an improvement upon usual practices in the field.
+Innovation – In 500 words or fewer, please describe how you use innovation or uncommon practices to improve people’s lives.
+You may indicate how your work represents an entirely new approach, an approach that is not widely known or practiced, or applies a proven approach in a new way or within a new context.
+Discuss how your work is different from or an improvement upon usual practices in the field.

-**Effectiveness** – In 500 words or fewer, please indicate how the nominee(s) has been effective in achieving positive change, including any measurable record of accomplishment.
+Effectiveness – In 500 words or fewer, please indicate how you have been effective in achieving positive change, including any measurable record of accomplishment.
 Strong nominations typically include quantitative data demonstrating impacts or outcomes on populations or communities.
-Other examples of effectiveness might include summaries of evaluations or internal studies, a description of the nominee’s role in changing one or more policies or practices, affirmation by external sources, compelling anecdotes, and/or notable engagement from key partners and community members.
-Data about organizational effectiveness, such as budget increases are less compelling.
+Other examples of effectiveness might include summaries of evaluations or internal studies, a description of your role in changing one or more policies or practices, affirmation by external sources, compelling anecdotes, and/or notable engagement from key partners and community members.
+Data about organizational effectiveness, such as budget increases, are less compelling.

-**Inclusiveness** – In 300 words or fewer, please address whether and how the nominee(s) helps build bridges among people with different viewpoints or backgrounds.
-If possible, use examples to demonstrate how the nominee(s) collaborates with key stakeholders.
-Describe the demographics of the populations with whom the nominee(s) works or serves.
-If applicable, consider discussing how the nominee creates opportunity for underserved populations.
+Inclusiveness – In 300 words or fewer, please address how you help build bridges among people with different viewpoints or backgrounds.
+If possible, use examples to demonstrate how you collaborate with key stakeholders.
+Describe the demographics of the populations with whom your organization works or serves.
+If applicable, consider discussing how your work creates opportunity for underserved populations.

-**Timing of Recognition** – In 350 words or fewer, please address whether the work of the nominee(s) is at a stage of maturity where recognition could substantially aid the nominee’s efforts to advance it.
-If possible, address the methods the nominee(s) might use to advance the work, such as altering people’s beliefs or behaviors, changing public policies or spending, expanding or replicating services at additional sites, or training others to deliver services.
-You may also describe any evidence that the policymaking environment is conducive to progress in the near future or that current circumstances provide greater urgency or opportunity for the nominee to expand their work.
+Timing of Recognition – In 350 words or fewer, please address whether your work is at a stage of maturity where recognition could substantially aid your efforts to advance it.
+If possible, address the methods you might use to advance your work, such as altering people’s beliefs or behaviors, changing public policies or spending, expanding or replicating services at additional sites, or training others to deliver services.
+You may also describe any evidence that the policymaking environment is conducive to progress in the near future or that current circumstances provide greater urgency or opportunity for you to expand your organization’s work.

-**Leadership Capacity** – In 200 words or fewer, please describe the nominee’s capacity to take the next step in advancing change.
-This may include a description of how the leader is positioned within their field, experience working with policymakers or the public, and/or experience guiding replication or expansion of their work.
-Within the section, you may also describe the nominee’s most notable leadership skills.
+Leadership Capacity – In 200 words or fewer, please describe your readiness to take the next step in advancing change.
+This may include a description of how you are positioned within your field, experience working with policymakers or the public, and/or experience guiding replication or expansion of your work.
+If your nomination describes a pair of leaders, please describe how each of your roles are distinct as well as how you collaborate.

 Download and print a copy of the questions.